alankrantas/monaco-ts-live-editor/README.md

 A simple demonstration to wrap [`@monaco-editor/react`](https://www.npmjs.com/package/@monaco-editor/react) into an online TypeScript editor component with IntelliSense support and script execution functionality.
 The React app is [created/built by Vite](https://vitejs.dev/) and deployed to GitHub Pages using Github Actions.

-When the "Strict Mode" is enabled, the TypeScript compiler would use the following configurations:
+When the "Strict Mode" is enabled, the Monaco editor would apply the following TypeScript rules for the IntelliSense:

 - `allowUnreachableCode`: `false`
 - `allowUnusedLabels`: `false`